No response from Colligso? Please check your Junk/Spam folders for emails from Team Colligso.

-SMS Messages are sent in 140 byte chunks known as message segments.
+SMS Messages are sent in 140 byte (140 x 8 bits = 1120 bits) chunks known as message segments.
 Colligso charges for SMS messages based on the number of message segments each message contains.
-If message text is longer than that, the message will be split into multiple message segments.
+If message text is longer than 140 bytes, the message will be split into multiple message segments.
 The way a message is split depends on the type of character encoding applied to your message text.

 There are two type of encodings used.